MusialkoK/SpaceXDragonRockets/README.md

 Used AI to find solution for Singleton testing
-First approach was to create maps(rocketName, rocket) but changed to set(rocket) as no access via name is mentioned
+First approach was to create maps(rocketName, rocket) but changed to set(rocket) as no access via name is mentioned For summary testing I'm adding feature that rockets will be shown in alphabetical order

 For tests:
 isSingleton - for every service